THE BENEFITS OF LYMPHATIC DRAINAGE MASSAGES AND HOW THEY JUST MIGHT CHANGE YOUR LIFE

 Physicians and massage therapists have explored how lymphatic drainage massages may help with a range of other issues like seasonal allergies, jet lag, cellulite, and even post-cosmetic surgery detoxification.

-The Vodder Method is the first and standard method of lymphatic drainage.
+The Vodder Method is the original, standard method of lymphatic drainage.
 Created by Emil and Estrid Vodder in the 1930s, the Vodder Method uses specific strokes and hand techniques to massage the lymph system in a specific order.
-This order is set so that the detoxifying benefits of MLD move through the lymphatic system in the right order.
+This order is set so that the detoxifying benefits of MLD move through the lymphatic system in the proper progression.

-Another method is called the Palper Rouler technique, which is the popular French method for hands-on relief of congested lymph and the appearance of cellulite.
+Another method is called the Palper Rouler technique, the popular French method for hands-on relief of congested lymph and the appearance of cellulite.

 If you prefer, your practitioner may be able to teach you an at-home method that can be performed by yourself or a loved one.
 This is the simple lymphatic drainage massage.
 It typically takes about 20 minutes per day and is best performed before bedtime.
 If a loved one does help, it further reduces stress and increases well-being.